adrien2p/medusa-extender/docs/modules/loaders_services_loader.md

 ▸ **servicesLoader**(`services`): `Promise`<`void`\>

 **`internal`**
-Load custom services from the rootDir.
+Load all custom services and overridden services into the underlying @medusajs instance.

 #### Parameters